trofi/trofi.github.io.gen/posts/265-waypipe-fixes.md

 In my case colors are fine, but the gears are inclined and shredded.
 I had to spend a bit of time resizing the window to get something that resembles gears at all.
-Otherwise it a line soup.
+Otherwise, it a line soup.

 I have machines with 2 card types: `amdgpu` (`nz`) and `i965` (`i7`).